Krishna1032/GPT-Language-Model-From-Scratch/readme.md

 - Sebastian Raschka's "Build LLM from Scratch"
 - PyTorch documentation

-This project serves as a foundation for understanding transformer-based language models.
-Contributions and suggestions are welcome!
+## License
+This project is open-source under the MIT License.